We may earn revenue from the products available on this page and participate in affiliate programs.

 Worth noting:

-Why we chose it: The slouchy silhouette of a beanbag-like floor pillow embodies that notion of cool and comfortable that’ll transition well as your child ages.
+Why we chose it: The slouchy silhouette of a beanbaglike floor pillow embodies that notion of cool and comfortable that will transition with your child.

-Keep a floor sofa in the kids-only zone (like designer Hollie Velten-Lattrell did) so you never have to worry about watching the same Disney movie over and over again.
-While her original buy from Urban Outfitters is no longer available, we’d argue this West Elm alternative is a pretty close second.
-Plan to plop it in front of a TV or projector screen.
-This is the type of couch that’s just as great for Saturday-morning cartoons as it is for weekend movie nights (and if buttery popcorn happens to be the snack of choice, don’t sweat—choose from a swath of performance fabrics, including distressed velvet, tweed, and washed canvas).
+Keep a floor sofa in the kids-only zone (like designer Hollie Velten-Lattrell did) as a crash pad for Disney marathons.
+While Velten-Lattrell’s original buy from Urban Outfitters is no longer available, this West Elm alternative is a pretty close second.
+Plan to plop it in front of a TV or projector screen for Saturday-morning cartoons or weekend movie nights (and if buttery popcorn happens to be the snack of choice, you can choose from a swath of performance fabrics, including distressed velvet, tweed, and washed canvas).

 Best for a Reading Nook: Crate & Kids Rattan Kids Twin Daybed